St. Paul is home to wonderful free tours.

 - The Minnesota State Capitol offers guided tours on the hour Mondays – Saturdays, 10 am – 2 pm and Sundays, 1-3 pm.
 The tours provide an overview of Capitol history, art, architecture and state government.
 Visitors can also choose to explore the Capitol on their own taking a walking or cell phone self-guided tour.

 - The Landmark Center offers public and private tours that range from a broad presentation of the building’s history to the costume guide enhanced tour about the criminal justice system during the gangster era.
-Free public tours are offered on Thursdays at 11 am and Sundays at 12 pm.
+Free public tours are offered on Sundays at 12:30 pm.
 No reservations are necessary.
-Gangster tours are $6/person and require advance registration through the tour office at 651-292-3237.
-Gangster tours are not recommended for children under the age of 12.
+(Temp Suspended) Gangster tours are $6/person and require advance registration through the tour office at 651-292-3237.
+Gangster tours are not recommended for children under the age of 12. (temp suspended)

 - The newly renovated Union Depot offers free public tours every other Tuesday at 11:00 am and every other Thursday at 1:oo pm.
 The walking tours last 60 minutes.

-- Looking for something different, Summit Brewing Company offers free brewery tours 6 times a week on Tuesdays and Thursdays at 1:00 pm, Fridays at 3:00 pm and Saturdays at 10:00 am, 12:30 pm and 3:00 pm.
+- Looking for something different, Summit Brewing Company offers $10 brewery tours with free samples Saturdays at 2:00 pm.
 Reservations are required and can be made up to 4 weeks in advance.
 Tours last approximately 90 minutes.
-Summit Brewing requests that tour participants bring a canned or boxed food donation for Second Harvest Heartland in lieu of any admission fee.